firsttris/ccu-addon-mui/README.md

-# Project Aim
+# Motivation

+Most Userinterfaces for Homematic are rather old and slow.
+From a technical perspective many web based solutions are stuck with old commonJS code with callback hell of jquery and bootstraps.

-KISS Keep it simple (and) stupid Responsive WebUI for HomeMatic with MUI5 and React which you can install as an Addon on your ccu3.
+My goal is to use modern Frontend-Technology the create a simple but blazing fast responsive web ui which you can install as an Addon on your ccu3 Homematic.

 # Currently supported actors